yukijina/sinatra-project-brewery/README.md

 # Brewery Club

 Sinatra project with RESTful route.
-Brewery lists with its beer brand information.
+Brewery lists and its brand information.

 ## Usage

-To use this app, just clone, run `rake db:migrate` and then run `shotgun`.
-Everything should be set up.

 To get started, you should clone the repository from GitHub.
 In your terminal: